First Nations Child and Family Services

 |Total actual FNCFS expenditures

-This represents the total program expenditures for maintenance, operations and prevention funding (Vote 10, grants and contributions).
-It does not include internal INAC or other funding.
+This represents total program expenditures for maintenance, operations and prevention funding (Vote 10, grants and contributions).
+It does not include internal ISC or other funding.

 Who can apply?

 There is no application process.
 The following service delivery providers are eligible to receive funding through this program: